The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Results

-In our previous work~\cite{Ali:2020dsp} we have constrained the parameter $c$ using some lattice QCD (LQCD) data.
-There we have fitted $c$ to match the condensate difference in the model with that of LQCD~\cite{Bali:2012zg} in presence of $eB$ at $T=0$.
-We have used the model parameters to reproduce the JLQCD~\cite{Fukaya:2007pn} observables for which the fitting of $c$ is reasonably good~\cite{Ali:2020dsp}.
-Using that fitted $c$ value ($c=0.16$)\footnote{There have been other efforts~\cite{Frank:2003ve,Boomsma:2009yk} to constrain the parameter $c$, which are similar to the value we obtained.} we have shown the pion mass difference as a function of $\Delta m$ in Fig.~\ref{Mass_diff_cfit}.
+In our previous work~\cite{Ali:2020jsy}, we have constrained the parameter $c$ using some lattice QCD (LQCD) data.
+There, we have fitted $c$ to match the condensate difference in the model with that of LQCD~\cite{Bali:2012zg} in presence of $eB$ at $T=0$.
+We have used the model parameters to reproduce the JLQCD~\cite{Fukaya:2007pn} observables for which the fitting of $c$ is reasonably good~\cite{Ali:2020jsy}.
+Using that fitted $c$ value (given in Eq.~\ref{eq:cfit})\footnote{There have been other efforts~\cite{Frank:2003ve,Boomsma:2009yk} to constrain the parameter $c$, which are similar to the value we obtained.}, we have shown the pion mass difference as a function of $\Delta m$ in Fig.~\ref{fig:Mass_diff_cfit}.
 In the same figure we have shown the estimations of $\Delta M_\pi$ from two different $\chi$PT calculations~\cite{Gasser:1984gg,Amoros:2001cp} which give us the opportunity to extract an allowed range for $\Delta m$.
-The allowed ranges for $\Delta m$ are $(1.96,\,2.34)$ MeV and $(1.82,\,3.78)$ MeV for the two references~\cite{Gasser:1984gg} and~\cite{Amoros:2001cp}, respectively.
+We take $\Delta M_\pi=0.17(03)$ MeV from Ref.~\cite{Gasser:1984gg} and $\Delta M_\pi=0.32(20)$ MeV from Ref.~\cite{Amoros:2001cp}.
+Then the allowed ranges for $\Delta m$ are obtained as

+In both cases the central values of $\Delta m$ are obtained from the central value of the $\Delta M_\pi$ at the best-fit $c$ value (Eq.~\ref{eq:cfit}).
+The first error is due to the spread in $\Delta M_\pi$~\cite{Gasser:1984gg,Amoros:2001cp} while $c$ is kept fixed at the best-fit value, and the second error is due to the spread in $c$ (Eq.~\ref{eq:cfit}) while $\Delta M_\pi$ is kept fixed at the central values.